chenyulue/real-world-haskell-updated/doc/00-why-haskell.md

 ### Reference material

-- [The Haskell Hierarchical Libraries reference](http://www.haskell.org/ghc/docs/latest/html/libraries/index.html) provides the documentation for the standard library that comes with your compiler.
+- [The Haskell Hierarchical Libraries reference](https://downloads.haskell.org/~ghc/latest/docs/html/libraries/index.html) provides the documentation for the standard library that comes with your compiler.
 This is one of the most valuable online assets for Haskell programmers.
-- For questions about language syntax and features, the [Haskell 2010 Report](http://haskell.org/onlinereport/haskell2010/) describes the Haskell 2010 language standard.
+- For questions about language syntax and features, the [Haskell 2010 Report](https://haskell.org/onlinereport/haskell2010/) describes the Haskell 2010 language standard.
 - Various extensions to the language have become commonplace since the Haskell 2010 Report was released.
-The [GHC Users\'s Guide](http://www.haskell.org/ghc/docs/latest/html/users_guide/index.html) contains detailed documentation on the extensions supported by GHC, as well as some GHC-specific features.
+The [GHC Users\'s Guide](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/index.html) contains detailed documentation on the extensions supported by GHC, as well as some GHC-specific features.
-- [Hoogle](http://haskell.org/hoogle/) and [Hayoo](http://holumbus.fh-wedel.de/hayoo/hayoo.html) are Haskell API search engines.
-They can search for functions by name or by type.
+- [Hoogle](https://hoogle.haskell.org/) is the Haskell API search engine.
+It can search for functions by name or by type.

 ### Applications and libraries

 If you\'re looking for a Haskell library to use for a particular task, or an application written in Haskell, check out the following resources.

 - The Haskell community maintains a central repository of open source Haskell libraries and applications.
-It\'s called [Hackage](http://hackage.haskell.org/), and it lets you search for software to download, or browse its collection by category.
+It\'s called [Hackage](https://hackage.haskell.org/), and it lets you search for software to download, or browse its collection by category.
-- The [Haskell Wiki](http://haskell.org/haskellwiki/Applications_and_libraries) contains a section dedicated to information about particular Haskell libraries.
+- The [Haskell Wiki](https://haskell.org/haskellwiki/Applications_and_libraries) contains a section dedicated to information about particular Haskell libraries.

 ### The Haskell community

 There are a number of ways you can get in touch with other Haskell programmers, to ask questions, learn what other people are talking about, and simply do some social networking with your peers.

-- The first stop on your search for community resources should be the [Haskell web site](http://www.haskell.org/).
+- The first stop on your search for community resources should be the [Haskell web site](https://www.haskell.org/).
 This page contains the most current links to various communities and information, as well as a huge and actively maintained wiki.
-- Haskellers use a number of [mailing lists](http://haskell.org/haskellwiki/Mailing_lists) for topical discussions.
+- Haskellers use a number of [mailing lists](https://wiki.haskell.org/Mailing_lists) for topical discussions.
 Of these, the most generally interesting is named haskell-cafe.
 It has a relaxed, friendly atmosphere, where professionals and academics rub shoulders with casual hackers and beginners.
-- For real-time chat, the [Haskell IRC channel](http://haskell.org/haskellwiki/IRC_channel), named \#haskell, is large and lively.
+- For real-time chat, the [Haskell IRC channel](https://wiki.haskell.org/IRC_channel), named \#haskell, is large and lively.
 Like haskell-cafe the atmosphere stays friendly and helpful in spite of the huge number of concurrent users.
-- There are many local user groups, meetups, academic workshops, and the like; here is [a list of the known user groups and workshops](http://haskell.org/haskellwiki/User_groups).
+- There are many local user groups, meetups, academic workshops, and the like; here is [a list of the known user groups and workshops](https://wiki.haskell.org/User_groups).
 - The [Haskell Communities and Activities Report](https://wiki.haskell.org/Haskell_Communities_and_Activities_Report) collects information about people that use Haskell, and what they are doing with it.
 It has been running for years, so it provides a good way to peer into Haskell\'s past.

 ## Acknowledgments